jeffdruid/cheap-flight/README.md

 - TODO

+## Bugs

+- TODO

+### Fixed Bugs

+- TODO

+## UI Improvements

+- TODO

+## Futures Improvements

+- **Improved Link Validation Algorithm**: Enhance the link validation algorithm to handle edge cases more effectively and accurately detect various types of broken links.
+- **Enhanced User Interface**: Develop a graphical user interface (GUI) using a framework like PyQt or Tkinter to provide a more intuitive and visually appealing experience for users.
+- **Parallel Processing**: Implement parallel processing techniques to speed up the link validation process, allowing the tool to handle large websites more efficiently.
+- **Customizable Reporting**: Allow users to customize the format and content of the link validation report, including options to export data in different formats (e.g., CSV, PDF).
+- **Integration with More External Services**: Integrate with additional external services and APIs to enhance functionality, such as integration with popular CMS platforms or SEO analysis tools.
+- **Scheduled Scans**: Add support for scheduled scans or automated monitoring of websites, enabling users to receive regular reports on the status of their links.
+- **Browser Extension**: Develop a browser extension that users can install to perform link validation directly within their web browsers, simplifying the validation process.
+- **Advanced Configuration Options**: Provide advanced configuration options for users to customize the link validation process, such as specifying timeout values or configuring custom headers for requests.
+- **Error Handling Enhancements**: Improve error handling mechanisms to gracefully handle unexpected errors and provide more informative error messages to users.
+- **Internationalization (i18n)**: Implement support for multiple languages to make the tool accessible to users from different regions and language preferences.

 ## Setup

 - If you want to deploy the Link-Validator Tool locally for testing or development purposes, follow these steps: